SiriDB/siridb-http/README.md

 #### Basic authentication
 As an alternative to session authentication it is possible to use basic authentication.
 To allow basic authentication the option `enable_basic_auth` must be set to `True` in the configuration file.

-Example Authorization header for username iris with password siri:
+Example Authorization header for username *iris* with password *siri*:
 ```
 Authorization: Basic aXJpczpzaXJp
 ```